Best Currency To Use For Vietnam, Cambodia, And Laos

 Best Currency in Laos

-US dollar is also widely accepted in Laos.
-Laos has its official currency, which is known as the Kip, but the US dollar is widely accepted for money transactions; it is good for you to have US dollar cash when you enter Laos.
+The US dollar is also widely accepted in Laos.
+Laos has its official currency, known as the Kip, but the US dollar is widely accepted for money transactions; it is good to have US dollar cash when you enter Laos.

-You may go to many restaurants where foreigners frequently go and find the menu is in US dollars and not in the local currency.
+You may go to many restaurants where foreigners frequently go and find the menu is in US dollars, not the local currency.
 A US dollar menu can be common in many places such as Cambodia and Laos and even some places in Vietnam.

 Tips About Getting Cash In Vietnam, Cambodia, and Laos